-The Company is engaged in promoting and creating new customers for the holding company and providing software development services which is considered to be the only reportable business segment as per Ind AS108, 'Segment Reporting'.
+The Company is providing software development services which is considered to be the only reportable business segment as per Ind AS108, 'Segment Reporting'.
 The Company operates primarily in Romania and there is no other significant geographical segment.
 The company has only customer which contributes 100% of revenue and has no other significant customer base.

-26 Impact of Covid-19 on Going concern assumption
+27 Impact of Covid-19 on Going concern assumption